moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 MoveIt and ROS 2

-* Follow the `instructions for installing MoveIt <https://moveit.picknik.ai/humble/doc/tutorials/getting_started/getting_started.html>`_ first if you have not already done that.
+* Follow the :doc:`instructions for installing MoveIt </doc/tutorials/getting_started/getting_started>`
+  first if you have not already done that.

 * We use the `moveit_resources_panda_description <https://github.com/ros-planning/moveit_resources/tree/humble/panda_description/urdf>`_
-  package for Humble.
+  package.
 This package should already be included in your workspace if you've completed the MoveIt installation instructions.

 Step 1: Start
 -------------